charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
 Between fetch lands and ramp spells, we probably thin about one land per turn on average; that means the computer will draw about one too many lands (and one too few spells) per forty games.

+{% comment %}

 > With a 60 card deck and 25 lands, we should average 3.88 lands by T3, but the model draws 3.96 instead.
 If we were to use a "phantom mountain" -- 59 card deck, 24 lands -- the model would draw 3.86 lands by T3 instead.

+{% endcomment %}

+To be clear, these caveats are at the margin.
+Based on manual inspection of the computer's sequencing for hundreds of hands, it finds the same lines that a human player would.
+And it finds them *fast*.
+A laptop running this model can churn through 100k hands overnight, allowing us to compare builds with far greater precision than is possible by hand.

 ## The Contenders